 Our comfort zones are good for many things.
 It makes life simple to have a go-to meal that you eat regularly, for example.
 It's not so great when we want to make a change.
 Lean into that discomfort.
 Get comfortable with feeling uncomfortable.

 Focus on progress, not perfection.
 Take one small step.
 If that's too overwhelming, take a smaller step.
 The important thing is to consistently show up!

 And of course, I love this quote by Amelia Earhart:

 "The most effective way to do it is to do it."

 Are you looking for more ways to motivate yourself?
 Check out this 4-step framework: How to Motivate Yourself Even When You Don't Feel Like It.

 Looking for ways to amp up your productivity?
-Check out this online course, Move the Dial on Your Productivity.
+Check out this online course, Productivity on Purpose.